André Soares (Portuguese footballer)

-André Tiago Carneiro Soares (born 5 March 1990) is a Portuguese footballer who plays for Vilaverdense F.C. as a forward.
+André Tiago Carneiro Soares (born 5 March 1990) is a Portuguese professional footballer who plays as an attacking midfielder for Campeonato de Portugal club U.S.C.
+Paredes.

 Club career

 Born in Vieira do Minho, Braga District, Soares started playing football with local Vieira S.C. at age 10.
 He finished his development with S.L.
 Benfica, having signed in 2004.

 Subsequently, Benfica offered Soares a professional contract and loaned him to A.D.
 Carregado, who were having their first-ever experience in the Segunda Liga.
 He made his professional debut on 15 November, coming on as a late substitute in a 1–0 away loss against C.D.
 Feirense.
 He moved to third-division club Atlético Clube de Portugal on loan for the second part of the season.

 In June 2010, still owned by Benfica, Soares joined Servette FC of the Swiss Challenge League.
 He reunited with former Benfica youth coach João Alves, being sparingly used during the campaign.

 On 31 August 2011, Soares moved to C.S.
 Marítimo as a free agent.
 He appeared solely for the reserve side during his tenure, helping them win promotion to the second tier in 2012.

 Subsequently, Soares continued to compete in division three, with F.C.
 Famalicão and Vilaverdense FC.
 He had a brief return to the second tier in June 2015 after signing with Gil Vicente FC, who described him as a "technically gifted player", but returned to his previous team only six months later.